 How common is amblyopia?

 About 1 in 25 children develop some degree of amblyopia.
-Amblyopia is the most common condition treated by children's (paediatric) eye surgeons (ophthalmologists) and non-doctor professionals (orthoptists) who treat eye movement and vision problems.
+Amblyopia is the most common condition treated by children's (paediatric) eye surgeons (ophthalmologists) and professionals who treat eye movement and vision problems (orthoptists).

 How is amblyopia diagnosed and assessed?

-Children in the UK are usually offered a routine preschool or school-entry vision check.
+Children in the UK are usually offered a routine school-entry vision check.
 One of the main reasons for this is to detect amblyopia whilst it is still treatable.
-However, even if your child has had an eye check in the past, tell your doctor if you suspect that vision in one or both eyes has become poor.
+However, even if a child has had an eye check in the past, it is important to see an optician if there is suspicion that vision in one or both eyes has become poor.
+A very young (pre-school) child can be seen by an optician if there are concerns about their vision.

 A baby or child with a suspected amblyopia is usually referred to an orthoptist.
 Orthoptists are specially trained to assess and manage children with squint and amblyopia.
 If necessary, an orthoptist will refer a child to an eye surgeon (ophthalmologist) for further assessment and treatment.